 Food boredom can cause poor eating, inadequate nutrient intake, poor nutritional status, and weight disturbances.

-6. Poor Growth
+6. A Higher Risk for Poor Growth

-Multiple food allergies are a known risk factor in the development of nutrient deficiencies and inadequate growth in children.
-Especially, food allergies such as milk, wheat, egg and soy appear to be the most troublesome for children.
+Multiple food allergies are a known risk factor in the development of nutrient deficiencies and inadequate growth in children, as I’ve described above.

 A study in the UK looked at children with food allergies and evaluated their weight status.
 The authors found that children with food allergies tended to be more underweight than the general, similar-aged population without food allergies.

-[Read: Feeding the Thin Child]
+[Read: Feeding the Skinny Kid]

 The authors concluded that children with food allergies have a higher risk of growth failure and may have a higher risk of inadequate nutrient intake than children without food allergies.

-Make sure to find other sources of calcium when a milk allergy exists, and paying particular attention to vitamin D foods while getting reasonable sun exposure.
+Make sure to find other sources of calcium when a milk allergy exists, and pay particular attention to vitamin D foods while getting reasonable sun exposure.

-What You Can Do
+What You Can Do About Multiple Food Allergies

-The good news is that these potential negative outcomes related to multiple food allergies can be prevented.
-With a variety of foods, adequate nutrients, and sufficient monitoring by your health care team, multiple food allergies can be managed healthfully.Multiple Food Allergies: 7 Real Nutrition Risks for Kids Click To Tweet
+The good news is that these nutrition risks and negative outcomes can be prevented.
+With a variety of nutritious foods, adequate nutrients, and sufficient monitoring by your health care team, your child’s food allergies can be managed healthfully.